 - 2000 campus master plan: Graphic of potential buildout (pdf) »

 Comments or questions regarding the master plan and the planning process can be sent to email@example.com.

 University District and Downtown Community Projects

 Martin Luther King, Jr. Way (Riverside Extension): Phase One construction has been completed

 University District Bike/Pedestrian Bridge: Study under way

-WSU will identify other priorities for uses that complement neighboring business and property owners and campus operations, and will strategize with local leaders concerning approaches that will move private development forward in partnership with the campus.
+WSU will identify other priorities that complement neighboring business and property owners and campus operations, and will strategize with local leaders concerning approaches that will move private development forward in partnership with the campus.